 Zinc is an important mineral for cattle, helping to build a good immune system, and promoting strong hooves and fertility.

 Zinc deficiency can occur when cattle have too much calcium or phosphorus in their diet, or when cattle are grazing areas that are naturally lacking in this mineral.
-This includes grazing areas with acidic soils in sandy regions, alkaline soils with high calcium carbonate levels and soils with elevated levels of organic matter.
+This includes grazing areas with acidic soils in sandy regions, alkaline soils with high calcium carbonate levels, and soils with elevated levels of organic matter.

 Cattle may also be affected by a hereditary condition resulting in zinc deficiency called Adema disease.

-Zinc deficiency in cattle can present with skin lesions, impaired growth, vulnerability to infection, failure to thrive, white patches of hair and hair loss.
+Zinc deficiency in cattle can present with skin lesions, impaired growth, vulnerability to infection, failure to thrive, white patches of hair, and hair loss.

-Zinc-based fertilisers can be added to the soil to balance out a deficiency, or zinc supplements can be added to cattle feed to boost levels of the mineral.
+Zinc-based fertilizers can be added to the soil to balance out a deficiency, or zinc supplements can be added to cattle feed to boost levels of the mineral.
 Zinc is also available by injection, which can be given at critical times in the cattle life cycle such as during mating and calving.
 Zinc salt blocks may be used to boost amounts of the mineral in the herd’s diet.

 Copper is an important mineral for cattle that helps in a variety of roles including bone growth and white blood cell function.

 Copper deficiency can arise for a variety of reasons, for example, the type of terrain where cattle are pastured.
 Areas of peat swamp, granite soil, or sandy soil near the coast can be naturally lacking in copper.
 Deficiency in the soil can be made worse by the application of lime, which can, in turn, lead to increased production of molybdenum.
 This reacts with enzymes containing copper in the cattle’s bloodstream and can lead to deficiency.